sonnewend/workshopday-networking-azure/README.md

 1. Examine the output of the command and verify that the connection was successful.

-1. Switch in Hub Virtual machine, run the following to test connectivity to **VMNAME-HUB**
+1. Switch in Hub Virtual machine, run the following to test connectivity to **VMHub01**

    ```shell
    telnet IPADDRESSVMSPOKE1 22